hauva69/pgn4web/chrome-extension/README.txt

 Initially the extension preserves backward compatibility, once Google Chrome stable version 17 is released, consider removing "try" statements and set minimum_chrome_version to 17.
+Monitor the webRequest API for changes, improving the URL selection (see Declarative WebRequest API).

 background.html, manifest.json: registerContentHandler
 register the extension as content handler for application/x-chess-pgn